maumitabhaumik/maumitabhaumik.github.io/index.md

 <h2> <span style="color: #3498DB ;">Updates!</span> </h2>

+- Paper selected for Talk at _XPRAG Fest 2025 -- Experiments on the Semantics/Pragmatics Interface_.

 - Paper selected for Lightning Talk at _Amsterdam Colloquium 2024_.

 - Poster presented at the _49th Annual Boston University Conference on Language Development (BUCLD-49)_.

-- Poster selected for _AMLaP Asia 2024_.

-- Paper selected for the _AMPRA Graduate Student Travel Award_, 2024.

 &nbsp;